nathanworrel/NathanProjects/README.md

 - Courses in the **3s** indicate *junior-level* classes
 - Courses in the **4s** indicate *senior-level* classes

-I’ve intentionally excluded introductory (100-level) and most sophomore-level projects, as I was fortunate to place out of the former and no longer feel the latter reflect my current abilities as a developer.
+I’ve intentionally excluded introductory (1s) and sophomore-level projects(2s), as I feel they no longer feel reflect my current abilities as a developer.
 To keep things concise and relevant, I’ve also curated my project list to highlight work that best aligns with my current skills and aspirations.

 ### 💡 How to Navigate the Projects

-I recommend opening the projects in an integrated development environment (IDE) to best explore and understand the code.
+I recommend opening the projects in an IDE like Intellij or VSCode to best explore and understand the code.
 Some include the original problem statements, while others feature recreated documentation I wrote to help explain the purpose and goals of the work.

-You'll also find a **personal project** included in a trimmed-down form.
+You'll also find my **Automated Stock Trading Personal Project** included in a trimmed-down format.
 This version showcases my current coding practices and development workflow.
 Sensitive elements (such as secrets or private logic) have been removed for privacy and security.

 ---